-The COP27 climate change conference in 2022 finally agreed to set up a loss and damage fund to compensate countries for climate disasters.
-Loss and damage is no longer simply down to charity.
-However the countries mainly responsible for climate change have not yet promised any significant amount of money for the fund.
-This is one of the greatest climate justice challenges facing the world as the cost of loss and damage is massive.
+The COP27 climate change conference in 2022 agreed to set up a loss and damage fund to compensate countries for climate disasters.
+This means that paying countries for the loss and damage they experience from climate change is no longer simply down to charity - Governments have committed money to it.

+However, the countries mainly responsible for climate change have not yet promised any significant amount of money for the fund.
+This is one of the greatest climate justice challenges facing the world as the cost of loss and damage from climate change is massive.
 A recent report estimates the fund may need \$100 billion per year.